makandra/spreewald/README.md

   Within a selenium test, the browser is asked whether the element is really visible In a non-selenium test, we only check for `.hidden`, `.invisible` or `style: display:none`

   The step 'Then (the tag )?"..." should **not** be visible' is ambiguous.
 Please use 'Then (the tag )?"..." should be hidden' or 'Then I should not see "..."' instead.
+Note that the **not** option will be removed in future versions of Spreewald.

   More details [here](https://makandracards.com/makandra/1049-capybara-check-that-a-page-element-is-hidden-via-css)